turingschool/front-end-curriculum/projects/palette-picker.md

 Your job is to recreate some of this site's functionality with your own backend and database.
 A user should be able to come to your site, generate a color palette, save it for their own future projects, edit/update their saved color palettes, and delete their palettes.

-Palette Picker will be built in two separate respositories:
+Palette Picker will be built in two separate repositories:
 - A back-end repository for your database and server
 - A front-end repository for your user-facing application that will consume the BE API